Nicolas Demorand

-Nicolas Demorand (born May 5, 1971) is a French journalist who works as a producer, host and editor of French public radio station France Inter.
-He was the executive editor of French daily Libération from 2011 to 2014.
+Nicolas Demorand (born 5 May 1971) is a French journalist who works as a producer, host and editor of French public radio station France Inter.
+He was the executive editor of French daily newspaper Libération from 2011 to 2014.
+Since 2017, he has co-hosted Le 7/10, France Inter's morning show, with Léa Salamé until June 2025 and then with Benjamin Duhamel.

 Early life

-Demorand was born on May 5, 1971, in Vancouver, British Columbia, the son of Jacques Demorand, former chief of staff of Secretary of State Roland Dumas and Jewish pied-noir Jacqueline Bouaniche.
+Demorand was born on 5 May 1971, in Vancouver, British Columbia.
+He is the son of Jacques Demorand, former chief of staff of Secretary of State Roland Dumas and Jewish pied-noir Jacqueline Bouaniche.
+He is the younger brother of late food critic Sébastien Demorand and Catherine Demorand, a visual artist.